 Know your options.

-Especially in places like Houston, utilities can vary widely in cost from company to company.
+Especially in places like Texas, energy costs can vary widely from company to company.
 Do your research and learn the average monthly cost of utilities before you decide on a provider.
-There are a number of resources that will list out the various rates and plans offered by companies in your area and you can always get in contact with service providers by calling them.
-Having an understanding of your current plan and the amount you pay will also go a long way, as it can help you to better understand the kind of plan you’re looking for in addition to the offerings that would help you keep your utility expenses low.
+There are many resources that list various rates and plans offered by companies in your area and you can always reach out to service providers.
+Knowing your current plan and the amount of money you pay can help you better understand the kind of plan you’re looking for in addition to the offerings that would help keep your expenses low.

 Ask about available plans.

-Time of use plans, fixed rate plans, and prepaid electricity are all options that companies sometimes offer to help reduce your utility costs.
-Ask questions, in order to make an educated decision and be careful with your research.
+Time of use plans, fixed rate plans, and prepaid electricity are options that companies may offer to help reduce your energy costs.
+Ask questions in order to make an educated decision.
 Taking your time and getting a good understanding for what is out there will ensure you the best possible plan for your utility use and bill.
 While there are many tips on saving money on your monthly utility expenses, these will certainly get you well on your way!